 Planting & Care

-2) Remove your plant from its original container, position into the hole ensuring that it’s standing upright and the top of the root ball is even with the ground.
+1. Planting: Choose a location with well-drained soil and plenty of sunlight (6 to 8 hours of sunlight per day).
+Dig a hole for your Quince that’s three times as wide and equal in depth as the root ball.
+Remove your plant from its original container, position into the hole ensuring that it’s standing upright, and the top of the root ball is even with the ground.

-Fertilization: Apply a slow-release fertilizer once a year in early spring before new growth emerges.
-Follow up with a deep watering to allow the fertilizer to penetrate into the roots.
+3. Fertilizing: Apply a slow-release fertilizer once a year in early spring, before new growth emerges.
+Follow up by watering the surrounding soil to allow the fertilizer to penetrate into the roots.
 Be sure to follow the application instructions on the fertilizer.

 Estimated Shipping Time: Most orders ship immediately.
 As noted on the website, some items are seasonal, and may only ship in spring or fall.
 Once your order is shipped, you'll receive an email with a tracking number.

 |Amount of Order||Shipping Charge|

-|Less than $15||$11.95|
+|Less than $49||$19.95|